-Our primary market risks relate to adverse movements in freight rates in the product tanker market and in the Handymax and Panamax sectors of the drybulk market.
-In 2008, we began to implement our strategy of entering into long term period charters (either time or bareboat).
-As of the date of this annual report, we have eight vessels on long term period charters with duration of more than one year.
-Three of our drybulk vessels are on period charters with a duration of less than one year.
-Two of our tankers have spot market exposure.
-We believe that by slightly deviating from our long term charter policy we will participate in an upside of the product tanker market.
+Our primary market risks relate to adverse movements in freight rates in the product tanker market and in the Supramax sectors of the drybulk market.
+In 2008, we began to implement our strategy of entering into long-term period charters (either time or bareboat).
+As of the date of this annual report, we have six vessels on long-term period charters with duration of more than one year.
+Our drybulk vessel is operating in the spot market.
 Our policy is to continuously monitor our exposure to other business risks, including the impact of changes in interest rates, currency rates, and bunker prices on earnings and cash flows.
-We assess these risks and, when appropriate, enter into derivative contracts with credit-worthy counter parties to minimize our exposure to the risks.
+We assess these risks and, when appropriate, enter into derivative contracts with credit-worthy counterparties to minimize our exposure to the risks.
 With regard to bunker prices, as our employment policy for our vessels has been and is expected to continue to be with a high percentage of our fleet on period employment, we are not directly exposed with respect to those vessels to increases in bunker fuel prices, as these are the responsibility of the charterer under period charter arrangements.